freqtrade/freqtrade/docs/includes/pairlists.md

 The optional `mode` option specifies if the pairlist should be used as a `blacklist` or as a `whitelist`.
 The default value is "whitelist".

 The optional `processing_mode` option in the RemotePairList configuration determines how the retrieved pairlist is processed.
 It can have two values: "filter" or "append".
+The default value is "filter".

 In "filter" mode, the retrieved pairlist is used as a filter.
 Only the pairs present in both the original pairlist and the retrieved pairlist are included in the final pairlist.
 Other pairs are filtered out.